DHALAYI DOCTOR GRADUATION IN BELLBROOK

 Aboriginal communities around Australia are unique and extremely different from each other and the experiences of those community members varies widely.
 Malpa honours the individuality of each community by working closely with the community to tailor Young Doctors into ways which are appropriate and community-driven.

 Dhalayi Doctors is based in Kempsey, dhalayi being the local Dunghutti word for young child.
-Dhalayi Doctors will be run in close connection with local primary schools who already have some fantastic health promotion programs in place.
+Dhalayi Doctors is run in close connection with local primary schools who already have some fantastic health promotion programs in place.
 The project is led by Sammi Fatnowna who is partnering with community stakeholders to tailor Dhalayi Doctors to the needs of the local communities.
 We were privileged to meet with the Dunghutti Elders Council, led by Bob Mumbler, and are appreciative of their support.

 Umbarkalya Doctors is a Young Doctors program based in the Utopia Homelands, 250km NE out of Alice Springs.
 We are excited to have Rosabella Long as project manager with Roselyn Turner.
-Rosabella will be conducting sessions with the kids which involve a mix of Western medicine, bush tucker and bush medicine and involving a range of other community members in this process.
+Rosabella conducts sessions with the kids which involve a mix of Western medicine, bush tucker and bush medicine and involving a range of other community members in this process.
 The support of Urapuntja Aboriginal Corporation and the Urapuntja Health Service is deeply appreciated.

 UPDATE: SEWAGE CRISIS IN ABORIGINAL COMMUNITY